Nic Radford: Influences and inspiration

-Radford's papers and works have been cited over 790 times.
+Radford's papers and works have been cited over 2221 times.
 In August 2020, he was highlighted by Houston's InnovationMap as an innovator to watch.
 As one of 17 prominent roboticists to respond to IEEE Spectrum's May 23, 2016 article asking what Google should do with its Boston Dynamics robots, Radford stated, "Google is probably one of a handful of companies with the resources to actually solve the humanoid robot challenge.
 And it is a solvable problem; it just requires some significant investment and tenacity to leave them alone and let them work.
 But unfortunately, for better or worse, the problems that are making money robotics today and tomorrow on the surface are far less sexy."

 Radford's biggest inspiration is the challenge.
 According to his interview in IEEE Spectrum's article "Houston Mechatronics Raises $20M to Bring NASA Expertise to Transforming Robot Submersibles," Radford states, "Personally, I’ve found the transition to be invigorating.
 Starting a company is quite different than working for a government robotics research lab, but probably the biggest difference is the risk posture: startups are all about huge risks for huge returns.
 There is something so palatable about taking on the entrenched establishment in an industry, calling them out and saying, "I know you’ve been here for a while, but I think you’re doing it all wrong."
 There's a reason NASA didn't start SpaceX; oftentimes established organizations don't know of any other way to do what they do, and that's what's so thrilling about starting a new company— taking the risks."

+Radford is passionate about promoting Texas and the city of Houston, especially, as the optimal environment for hardware-intense tech businesses.